AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-data-elements.md

 All the data elements you create must be mapped to an XDM object.
 This object should conform to the XDM schema you created during the [Configure a schema](configure-schemas.md) lesson.

 There are different ways to map data elements to XDM object fields.
 You can map individual data elements to individual XDM fields or map data elements to entire XDM objects as long as your data element matches the exact key-value pair schema present in the XDM object.
-In this lesson, you capture will capture content data by mapping to individual fields.
+In this lesson, you will capture content data by mapping to individual fields.
 You will learn how to [map a data element to an entire XDM object](setup-analytics.md#Map-an-entire-array-to-an-XDM-Object) in the [Setup Analytics](setup-analytics.md) lesson.

 Create an XDM object to capture content data: